Project Management in Emergency Management | A Playbook

 Chapter 5 | Stakeholder Identification and Engagement Planning

-Chapter 6 | Forming the Project Team
+Chapter 6 | Building the Team That Delivers

 Chapter 7 | From Tasks to Costs: Building a Project Budget That Works